Autodesk/molecular-design-toolkit/CONTRIBUTING.md

 Dion Amago - Maintainer<br>
 Malte Tinnus - Maintainer

-If you've established yourself as impactful contributors for the project, and are willing take on the extra work, we'd love to have your help maintaining it!
+If you've established yourself as an impactful contributor for the project, and are willing take on the extra work, we'd love to have your help maintaining it!
 Email the maintainers list at `moldesign_maintainers@autodesk.com` for details.

 ### Timing